tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/Before the lab.md

 ## Task 3: Create SQL Server virtual machine

-In this task, you will provision another virtual machine (VM) in Azure which will host your "on-premises" instance of both SQL Server 2008 R2.
+In this task, you will provision another virtual machine (VM) in Azure which will host your "on-premises" instances of both SQL Server 2008 R2 and SQL Server 2017.
 The VM will use the Windows Server 2012 R2 Datacenter image.

 > Note, an older version of Windows Server is being used because SQL Server 2008 R2 is not supported on Windows Server 2016.